Thai yoga bodywork

 In 2013, Brie spent a month at the Omega Institute in upstate N.Y. and completed the 300 hour Jivamukti Yoga teacher training.
 She studied under Sharon Gannon and David Life, who are the founders of Jivamukti Yoga, and Lady Ruth, who was a student of Sri K. Pattabhi Jois for over 20 years.
 Brie teaches and practices yoga weekly in Ocean and Monmouth County, N.J.,USA.
 Forever a student , Brie hopes to be lucky enough to continue to travel and learn from the teachers, people and animals she meets from all over the world.
 The knowledge, experience and connections she makes on these travels are held near and dear to her heart.

 In 2016, Brie completed a 600 hour massage therapy program at the Body In Mind Institute where she dove deep into Human Anatomy, Swedish massage, Deep Tissue, Trigger Point Therapy, Hot Stone Therapy, Cancer and Mastectomy Massage, and Thai on the table.
-Brie is a Certified Massage Therapist and will soon be licensed by the state of New Jersey once her licensing process is finished.
+Brie is a licensed and insured Massage Therapist in the state of New Jersey.